AdobeDocs/pass.en/help/authentication/amazon-fireos-native-client-api-reference.md

 ## Introduction {#intro}

-This document details the methods and callbacks exposed by the Amazon FireOS SDK for Adobe Primetime authentication, supported with Adobe Primetime authentication.</span> The methods and callback functions described here are defined in the AccessEnabler.h and EntitlementDelegate.h header files.
+This document details the methods and callbacks exposed by the Amazon FireOS SDK for Adobe Pass authentication, supported with Adobe Pass authentication.</span> The methods and callback functions described here are defined in the AccessEnabler.h and EntitlementDelegate.h header files.

 Please refer to <https://tve.zendesk.com/hc/en-us/articles/115005561623-fire-TV-Native-AccessEnabler-Library> for the latest Amazon FireOS AccessEnabler SDK.

-**Note:** The Adobe Primetime authentication team encourages you to use only Adobe Primetime authentication *public* APIs:
+**Note:** The Adobe Pass authentication team encourages you to use only Adobe Pass authentication *public* APIs:

 - Public APIs are available *and fully tested* on all supported client types.
 For any public feature, we make sure that each client type has a corresponding version of the associated method(s).
 - Public APIs are required to be as stable as possible, to support backwards compatibility and ensure that partner integrations do not break.
 However, for *non*-public APIs, we reserve the right to change their signature at any future point.
-If you encounter a particular flow that cannot be supported through a combination of the current public Adobe Primetime authentication API calls, the best approach is to let us know.
+If you encounter a particular flow that cannot be supported through a combination of the current public Adobe Pass authentication API calls, the best approach is to let us know.
 Taking into account your needs, we can modify the public APIs and provide a stable solution moving forward.

 ## Amazon FireOS SDK API {#api}